Audience: Agency sponsored supervisor candidates looking

 Audience: A mix of management, supervisors and frontline employees.

 Objective: The Management Essentials series is designed for county supervisors and managers.
 The series will review County structure, policies and procedures to insure consistency in management practices county-wide.
-Each class is 4-hours will be offered three times in 2016.
+Each class is 4-hours will be offered three times per year.

 Application Process: There is no application program for this program.
 Please contact Cynthia Carrignton by email or phone (385-468-0576) to register